arosicki/web-push-demo/readme.md

 _Can be tested on multiple desktop devices in same local network._
-_Will not work on mobile devices due to https protocol requirement_ _In order to accept notifications._
+_Will not work on mobile devices due to https protocol requirement_ _in order to accept notifications._

 Based on [this article](https://felixgerschau.com/web-push-notifications-tutorial/#the-technology-behind-web-push-notifications).